How to free range your chickens: pros, cons and what setting works best?

 - Saltbush, if it's available in your area (it's native to Australia), does well in drought and in salty soils, so particularly good if you're in a coastal location.
 It will provide both shade and shelter.

 - Some flowering plants are particularly good for foraging.
 Marigolds, for example, are easily grown, loved by chickens and turn their egg yolks that delicious deep golden colour.
+See my detailed article here for more information.

 3. Let your grass grow!